mariovalney/laravel-keycloak-web-guard/README.md

 In some use cases you may need to override the default Guzzle options - likely either to disable SSL verification or to set a Proxy to route all requests through.

-Every [http://docs.guzzlephp.org/en/stable/request-options.html](Guzzle Request Option) is supported and is passed directly to the Guzzle Client instance.
+Every [Guzzle Request Option](http://docs.guzzlephp.org/en/stable/request-options.html) is supported and is passed directly to the Guzzle Client instance.

 Just add the options you would like to `guzzle_options` array on `keycloak-web.php` config file.
 For example: